dikayx/elk-siem/README.md

 ## Getting Started

 This project is designed to be used with [Docker](https://www.docker.com/).
-To get started, clone this repository and follow the instructions in the [install guide](./_guides/INSTALLATION.md).
+To get started, clone this repository and follow the instructions in the [installation guide](./_guides/INSTALLATION.md).

 ## License